vinaya-class/vinaya-class.github.io/src/10-misc-1.md

 Overheard or implied insults are just as painful and damaging.

 Telling it to someone else is *dukkata*.
-Drinking-buddy relationship.
+Drinking-buddy relationship VS trustworthy companions in the bhikkhus' system of training.

+Offenses 'being only a *dukkaṭa*' are not an excuse.

 <!-- latex
 % Note the other person will know this is how you treat others behind their back.
 -->

 **Non-offenses:** aiming at Dhamma, aiming at the person's benefit.

+Offensive non-offenses: insult and slander not on the ten topics of abuse.

 <!-- latex
 \end{multicols}